Kumar Gaurav

 Kumar Gaurav (born Manoj Tuli; 11 July 1956) is an Indian businessman and former actor who worked in Hindi cinema.
 Son of actor Rajendra Kumar, Gaurav has appeared in several films such as Love Story, Teri Kasam, Star, Naam and Kaante.

-Early and personal life
+Early life

-Kumar Gaurav was born Manoj Tuli and is the son of actor Rajendra Kumar and Shukla (belonging to the Behl family of Hindi films).
+Kumar Gaurav was born Manoj Tuli to late actor Rajendra Kumar and late Shukla (belonging to the Behl family of Hindi films).
 He went to Bishop Cotton School, Shimla.

+Director Ramesh Behl and Shyam Behl are his maternal uncles.
+His maternal first cousins include Ravi Behl and Geeta Behl as well as Ramesh's son Goldie Behl.

+Personal life

-In 1984 he married Namrata Dutt (1962) sister of Sanjay Dutt and daughter of Sunil Dutt and Nargis.
+In 1984, he married Namrata Dutt (born 1962), sister of Sanjay Dutt and daughter of Sunil Dutt and Nargis.
 They have two daughters, Saachi Kumar who is married to producer Kamal Amrohi's grandson Bilal Amrohi and Siya Kumar who is married to Aditya.

-Director Ramesh Behl and Shyam Behl are his uncles.
-His cousins include Ravi Behl and Geeta Behl as well as Ramesh's son Goldie Behl.